-For more than 26 years, Whitney has worked to improve Minnesota’s environment as a staff member for several local environmental organizations including Citizens for a Better Environment and Clean Water Action.
-During his tenure as executive director, Whitney has led FMR’s growth from a start-up group with one staff member to a leading conservation organization with a staff of eighteen.
-He has extensive experience in environmental policy, lobbying, advocacy and education campaigns, partnership building around environmental issues and grassroots fundraising.
+For more than 28 years Whitney has worked to improve Minnesotas environment as a staff member for several environmental organizations including Clean Water Action and Citizens for a Better Environment.
+During his 17-year tenure as executive director, he has led FMRs growth from a start-up group with one full-time employee to one of Minnesotas largest and most effective conservation organization with a staff of eighteen.
+Whitney has extensive experience in environmental policy, lobbying, advocacy and education campaigns, partnership building around environmental issues and fundraising.
 He is an alumnus of the University of Minnesota, where he studied history.
-He is married and lives in Saint Paul with his wife Sarah and their two daughters.